scarletbright/avalanche-docs/docs/v1.0/en/quickstart.md

 ## Send Funds From the Web Wallet to Your Node

-(Note: In the near future Avalanche will support hardware wallets so that you don't need to enter your mnemonic to do this.)

-Let's move funds from the web wallet to our node.
+Let's move funds from your web wallet to your node.

 Go to [the wallet](https://wallet.avax.network).
 Click `Access Wallet`, then `Mnemonic Key Phrase`.
 Enter your mnemonic phrase.
+(Note: In the near future Avalanche will support hardware wallets so that you don't need to enter your mnemonic to do this.)

 Click the `Send` tab on the left.
 For amount, select, `.002` AVAX.